zpy2477/DTVG/README.md

 DTVG consists of two stages: 1) Task Prompt Vector Learning to obtain a tuned TPV for each source and target task and 2) Multi-Task Prompt Transfer to group source tasks' TPV and merge it with the target vector's TPV.
 Note that the first stage only needs to be performed once, while the second stage is iterative, and the source task group will be dynamically updated during the fine-tuning process of the target task.

 ### Task Prompt Vector Learning
-We provide prompt_tuning_nlu.sh in /scripts, with which you can easily run training on each source and target task to obatain task prompt vectors (TPV).
+We provide prompt_tuning_nlu.sh and prompt_tuning_nlg.sh in /scripts, with which you can easily run training on each source and target task to obatain task prompt vectors (TPV).

 ```
 bash /scripts/prompt_tuning_nlu.sh
 bash /scripts/prompt_tuning_nlg.sh
 ```